brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 ## Some known limitations

-- only tested with in-memory databases (<https://www.sqlite.org/inmemorydb.html>)
+- primarily tested with in-memory databases (<https://www.sqlite.org/inmemorydb.html>)
 - not able to close database connection and release internal resources
-- hard limit of 5000 open SQLite database connections, which is due to the design
+- hard limit of 5000 open SQLite database connections, which can be changed by defining `SCC_MAXIMUM_CONNECTIONS` to configure the hard limit when building
 - The API was not designed to support parallel database access through the same database connection.
 The workaround is to open multiple SQLite connections to the same database file name.
+- A limited number of historical SQLite features are disabled since the `SQLITE_DBCONFIG_DEFENSIVE` option is enabled (unless `NO_SCC_DBCONFIG_DEFENSIVE` is defined when building) ref: <https://www.sqlite.org/c3ref/c_dbconfig_defensive.html#sqlitedbconfigdefensive>
 - Background threading would need to be done in a higher-level component.
 - The required `scc_init()` initialization function should be called from the main thread upon startup, is __NOT__ thread-safe.
-- Some build and run-time options used by the cordova-sqlite-storage plugin that were needed for extra safety against possible database corruption are missing in this preview.
 - The `sqlite-connection-core.h` API header file and Java interface class do not have documentation comments.
 - Formal documentation of the API is missing here.
 - Some of the Cordova demo code needs better variable names and likely some other forms of code cleanup.